-Omari Allen is a second-year law student at Howard University and is working as an intern at Gupta Wessler during the school year.
+Omari Allen is a second-year law student at Howard University and worked as an intern at Gupta Wessler during the school year.
 He is a summer intern at the Natural Resources Defense Council and previously worked as an extern for Judge Marsha Berzon on the Ninth Circuit, an organizer at the Brady Campaign & Center to Prevent Gun Violence, and a member of the scheduling and advance team in the Obama White House.

-Ela Leshem is the Editor-in-Chief of the Yale Law Journal and will clerk for Judge David Barron on the First Circuit.
-Before spending the summer at Gupta Wessler, Ela previoulsy worked at Public Counsel, on its homelessness-prevention and foster-care projects, and for Justice Goodwin Liu of the California Supreme Court and Senator Sheldon Whitehouse on the Senate Judiciary Committee.
-Ela was a Rhodes Scholar at Oxford, where she completed a doctorate in philosophy.
-After graduation, Ela will clerk for Judge David Barron on the First Circuit.
+Ela Leshem was the Editor-in-Chief of the Yale Law Journal and will clerk for Judge David Barron on the First Circuit.
+Before spending the summer at Gupta Wessler, Ela worked in Public Counsel’s homelessness-prevention and foster-care projects and for Justice Goodwin Liu of the California Supreme Court and Senator Sheldon Whitehouse on the Senate Judiciary Committee.
+Ela was a Rhodes Scholar at Oxford, where she completed her doctorate in philosophy.

-Rajiv Narayan worked before law school in the fields of media and public health policy, including a stint as Special Assistant to the New York City Commissioner of Health, and spent last summer in the Community Lawyering and Civil Rights Unit of the Oakland City Attorney’s Office.
+Rajiv Narayan will clerk for Justice Leondra Kruger on the California Supreme Court.
+He worked before law school in the fields of media and public health policy, including a stint as Special Assistant to the New York City Commissioner of Health, and spent last summer in the Community Lawyering and Civil Rights Unit of the Oakland City Attorney’s Office.
 He is an editor of the Harvard Law Review and also holds a masters’ degree in medical anthropology from Oxford.
-After graduation, Rajiv will clerk for Justice Leondra Kruger on the California Supreme Court.

 Bill Powell is currently an Ethics & Excellence in Journalism Legal Fellow at the Reporters Committee for Freedom of the Press and will clerk for Judge Sri Srinivasan of the D.C.
 Circuit and Judge Randall Moss of the U.S. District Court for the District of Columbia.
 He spent several years before law school as a reporter and an editor, at newspapers and at magazines.
 In law school, he co-directed the Capital Assistance Project.

-Michael Morse is currently clerking for Judge Myron Thompson of the U.S. District Court for the Middle District of Alabama and Judge Marsha Berzon of the Ninth Circuit.
+Michael Morse is clerking for Judge Myron Thompson of the U.S. District Court for the Middle District of Alabama and Judge Marsha Berzon of the Ninth Circuit.
 He has worked at the Southern Center for Human Rights and The New Yorker magazine, where he was a research assistant to Ryan Lizza and Jane Mayer.
 He is also completing his Ph.D. in government and writes about felon disenfranchisement and fines and fees.

 Nicola (Nika) Cohen is clerking for Judge John Owens of the Ninth Circuit and Judge Ronnie Abrams of the Southern District of New York.
 Nika was a Phillips Fellow at the Office of the Solicitor General in the U.S. Department of Justice and will rejoin that office as a Bristow Fellow.
-She has also worked at the Southern Center for Human Rights, the Center for Appellate Litigation, the Legal Aid Society, and on death row cases as a student.
+She has also worked at the Southern Center for Human Rights, the Center for Appellate Litigation, the Legal Aid Society, and on death row cases as a law student.

 Michael Zuckerman is a Skadden Fellow at Ohio Justice and Policy Center, where he focuses on helping people who have been involved in the criminal-justice system overcome barriers to employment, housing, and other aspects of a flourishing life.
 He recently completed a clerkship with Justice Sonia Sotomayor on the U.S. Supreme Court and previously clerked for Judge Karen Nelson Moore of the Sixth Circuit.
 Mike was the President of the Harvard Law Review, worked on criminal appeals at the Ohio Justice & Policy Center, has published his journalism on the legal system and other topics, and was a research assistant to David Gergen.
 Read about Mike in the Washington Post here.

 Brian Highsmith is currently a researcher at the Arthur Liman Center for Public Interest Law at Yale Law School and recently completed a Skadden Fellowship at the National Consumer Law Center, where launched a new project focused on the collection of criminal-justice debt.
 He previously worked on economic policy as a fellow with Senator Cory Booker, on consumer litigation at South Carolina Appleseed Legal Justice Center and New York Legal Assistance Group and, before law school, as a staffer focused on antipoverty policy in the National Economic Council of the Obama White House.
 Brian researches inequality and fiscal federalism and is starting a Ph.D. at Harvard this year.